Mesquite trees are one of the most common types of trees found in parts of Mexico and the Southwestern United States.

-Mesquites are one of the most common trees that are found in parts of Mexico and Southwestern United States.
-Mesquite is a member of the genus of leguminous trees, Prosopis, that has about 40 species under its umbrella, including peanuts, clover, alfalfa, and beans.
+The mesquite tree is a member of the genus of leguminous trees Prosopis.
+This genus of tree includes about 40 species under its umbrella, including peanuts, clover, alfalfa, and beans.

 Mesquite trees are quite hardy and are well adapted to dry environments.
-They are mostly found growing in the northern areas of Mexico, including the Chihuahuan Desert.
-Most of the areas where mesquite trees grow have a fairly low annual rainfall.
+They are mostly found growing in the northern areas of Mexico, including the Chihuahua Desert.
+Most of the areas where mesquite trees grow experience a fairly low annual rainfall.

-Mesquites can grow as a small shrub in shallow soil or may grow as tall as 50 feet where the soil is deep and adequately moist.
-They can also be found with single or multiple branches.
-These trees blossom from spring till summer, and they produce fruits in the form of pods.
+Mesquites can grow as a small shrub in shallow soil, or may grow as tall as 50 feet where the soil is deep and adequately moist.
+These trees can also be found with single or multiple branches.
+Mesquite trees blossom from spring through summer, and they produce fruits in the form of pods.

-Depending upon the climatic conditions and the quality of the soil, mesquite trees can grow to a maximum height of about 8 meters.
+Depending on the climate conditions and the quality of the soil where they grow, mesquite trees can grow to a maximum height of about eight meters.
 They live for several years, and their mortality rate is low.
-They can survive drought and low light conditions as well.
+These hearty trees can survive drought and low light conditions, as well.

 If you are planning to plant mesquite trees, you should first have adequate knowledge about the different types of mesquite trees.
-There are several types of mesquite trees that have been identified.
-However, only a few ones are common.
+There are several types of mesquite trees that have been identified, but only a few are common.

 Types of Mesquite Trees